rcampos09/amazona-clone/README.md

-# Amazona ECommerce Website
+# Amazona-clone ECommerce Website
-Final project mern (amazona) in order to dockerize and deploy in GCP (GKE) in cluster varying everything learned in the course of (Docker-Kubernetes)
+Final project mern (amazona-clone) in order to dockerize and deploy in GCP (GKE) in cluster varying everything learned in the course of (Docker-Kubernetes)

 ## Demo Website
 - 👉 GKE : [http://34.75.232.198/](http://34.75.232.198/)